aaronbloomfield/ccc/uva/syllabus.md

 - Readings will typically have in-class quizzes when they are due
 - Attendance quizzes and reading quizzes are online, so bring a connected device (phone is fine)
 - Due to the size of the course, please contact me via [support request][1]
+- Office hours are posted on the Collab landing page
 - I want you to succeed in this course and enjoy it -- if you are having any problems (personal, academic, what-not) that I can help with, please let me know

 And now for the really long-winded version...